-The rules were simple, complete 30 yoga classes in 30 days.
-If you miss a day you’ve got to make it up somewhere else.
+The rules were simple, complete the 30 day yoga challenge.
+That’s one a day, so if you miss a day you’ve got to make it up somewhere else.
 All classes were attended at Body Mind Life Bondi (and no they didn’t sponsor me…I’m not nearly cool enough for that.)

 I don’t know about you but I was/am/still am seriously over winter!
 I can’t go surfing as much as I like, I can’t train outdoors and I’m not even close to pretending like I was motivated to sweat it out with the rest of them in group exercise classes (errm ..as a personal trainer, am I allowed to say that?)
 Instead I took another route, I’d let myself off the hook by completing a 30 day yoga challenge over the cooler months.